 Temporary Resident Visas

-Your eTA authorizes you to visit Canada for up to six months or until the date prescribed by the border services agent.
+If you enter with an eTA only, you will be authorized to remain in Canada for up to six months or until the date prescribed by the border services agent.

 For more information or help with your registration, click here.